DomCastaneda/programming-languages-2020/Blogs/Blog14.md

 # Week 14 Blog
-**I will go over some research I did on Kolmogorov complexity.
-It is complex, but I am going to try and explain it in a simple way.**
+**For this blog I will go over some information I found on Kolmogorov complexity.**
 ## Kolmogorov Complexity
+The Kolmogorov complexity of an object is the length of a shortest computer program that produces the object as output.

+For Example,

 ## Self-delimiting Code